October 23, 2020

 Marisa Bakes Spider Web Template

-Once the door has chilled, hold the template over it and use the X-Acto knife to carefully cut the outline of the spider web.
-The knife should slide right through the dough for a clean cut.
-Go ahead and repeat this process until you have several spider webs cut out.
-Place them on a parchment lined baking sheet and place them in the freezer for 5-10 minutes before repeating this process with the other half of dough.
-If at any point your dough becomes difficult to work with, a brief trip to the freezer or a slightly longer trip to the fridge will help.
+Once the dough has chilled again, hold the template over the dough and use the X-Acto knife to carefully cut around the shape.
+The knife should slide right though the dough for a clean cut.
+Repeat this process until you have several spider webs cut out and place them in the freezer on the parchment lined baking sheet for 5-10 minutes before repeating this process with the other half of dough.

 Once all spider webs have been fully cut out, sprinkle sugar over them.
-You can use a toothpick to move the sugar away from the cut out sections to make sure that they won't be filled with sugar once they're baked.
-Pop the cookies into the freezer for 5 minutes one last time.
+You can use a toothpick to move the sugar away from the cut out sections so that they won't be filled with sugar once they bake.

 Print